 The Legalities of Copying a Website Design

 A website contains many different creative elements.
 The overall design relies on images, videos, text, and of course, the underlying code.
 Some of the parts, such as the code used to create footers, is common to all websites but other elements are unique.
 Copyright laws protect these aspects of a site.
 However, the legalities of copying a website design, the overall look, and the feel, are a bit murky.
+Be sure to read this article before you hire a web designer to duplicate an existing website.

 Accidentally Copying a Website Design